Six Flags Great Adventure is opening its safari for drive-through visits this summer

 The experience will bring back memories for anyone who visited the park from 1974 through 2012, when the safari operated as a self-drive-through experience.
 It transitioned to guided truck tours in 2013.

 The reopening comes as states across the US are finding new ways to safely lure the public back out to parks, shopping centers and other attractions.
-It follows New Jersey Gov. Phil Murphy newly issued executive order allowing drive-through and drive-in events to resume.
+It follows New Jersey Gov. Phil Murphy's newly issued executive order allowing drive-through and drive-in events to resume.
 The order, part of the state's plan to reopen, also allows for non-essential construction and curbside pick-up at non-essential retail businesses.

 The theme park said it was still finalizing safety procedures and has not yet announced the date that the drive-through safari will open.